-- A. Prohibit dogs on the Preserve year-round due to agricultural uses and conflicts with breeding wildlife such as otters and shorebirds. - B. Post rules and educational signage regarding dogs and wildlife in appropriate locations. - C. Permit horses on the trail system, excluding the universal access trail on the Quenomica South, providing erosion and trespassing concerns do not develop; encourage horse riders to bag or remove manure from trails.
+- A. Prohibit dogs on the Preserve year-round due to agricultural uses and conflicts with breeding wildlife such as otters and shorebirds. - B. Post rules and educational signage regarding dogs and wildlife in appropriate locations.

 Objective 9: Prohibit camping

 - A. Prohibit camping on the Preserve unless special permission is granted for scouting and like groups, and if in compliance with appropriate town bylaws. - B. Monitor the Preserve for squatters and remove unauthorized campers promptly.